Total Hip Replacement

 What is Total Hip Replacement?

-The hip joint is a ball and socket joint made up of the upper end of the thighbone (femur), which fits into the hip socket (acetabulum) in the pelvis with articular cartilage present between the bones that provide cushioning and allows smooth joint movement.
-Total Hip Replacement in Koramnagala Bangalore is a surgical procedure in which a painful or poorly functioning hip joint is replaced with prosthetic components to help reduce symptoms and restore mobility in the joint.
+The hip joint is a ball-and-socket joint formed by the upper end of the thighbone (femur) and the hip socket (acetabulum) in the pelvis.
+A smooth layer of cartilage between these bones allows painless, smooth movement.
+Total Hip Replacement in Koramangala, Bangalore is a surgical procedure in which a damaged or painful hip joint is replaced with artificial components to relieve pain and restore movement.

 Parts of the Hip Prosthesis